Vince Collins

 Vince Collins is an American film director and animator.
-He is best known for directing the 1982 animation short film Malice in Wonderland, as well as other experimental animated short films and psychedelic animations.
+He is best known for directing the 1982 animated short film Malice in Wonderland, as well as other experimental and psychedelic animations.

 Animation career

 Collins' work began getting noticed with his style of hand-drawn animation.
 As times changed, he started creating 3D animations.
-In 1975, the short film Euphoria won him a student academy award.
-Malice in Wonderland is one of Collins's most popular works that's based on Lewis Caroll's Alice in Wonderland.
+In 1975, the short film Euphoria won him the Student Academy Award.
+Malice in Wonderland is one of Collins' most popular works that is based on Lewis Caroll's Alice in Wonderland.
 The short film has been described as hallucinogenic.
 Collins did not find success in Hollywood.

 Recognition

 Malice in Wonderland by Collins was considered to be showcased at the 25th Animafest Zagreb event held in 2015.